taijiweb/taijilang/README.md

 [Jeremy Ashkenas](http://ashkenas.com/), he [created coffee-script](https://github.com/jashkenas/coffeescript).
 I used to [coffee-script](http://coffeescript.org/) to write Tajilang and learned a lot from it on how to create an elegant language and compile it to javascript.

-[Ryan Dahl](http://www.youtube.com/watch?v=ztspvPYybIY), he created [node.js](http://nodejs.org/), Taijilang run on node.js.
+[Ryan Dahl](http://www.youtube.com/watch?v=ztspvPYybIY), he created [node.js](http://nodejs.org/), Taijilang runs on node.js.

-[Santosh Rajan](http://santoshrajan.com/), he create [lispyscript](github.com/santoshrajan/lispyscript), from which I got the original inspiration on how to design Taijilang.
+[Santosh Rajan](http://santoshrajan.com/), he created [lispyscript](github.com/santoshrajan/lispyscript), from which I got the original inspiration on how to design Taijilang.

 [TJ Holowaychuk](http://tjholowaychuk.com/), he shines the two letter "TJ" because of [so many great stuffs he have made](https://github.com/visionmedia), and I am honored to use .tj as the the extension name of taijilang code file.

-I need thank many other people and the stuffs made by them, too, although I can not list everyone of them.
+I need thank many other people and the stuffs made by them, too, although I can not list everyone of them here.

 At last, I'll thank to my family.

-**Let it go, let's start the game of throne, to write a song of ice and fire in the taiji language.**
+**Let it go, let's start the game of throne, write a song of ice and fire in the taiji language.**